 In the editing process, Van Sant cut out many scenes that took focus off Will and put it on other characters.
 This included the original opening where Chuckie tells a story about killing a cat and a scene where Skylar goes to see Chuckie about Will.
 In hindsight, Van Sant said he would put many of those scenes back in if he knew that the movie would be the megahit that it was.

 Although Damon and Affleck wrote a good script, the level of success that came from that script is outright insane.
-There have only been two success stories where actors wrote parts for themselves, became movie stars, and won the Oscar (the other being Sylvester Stallone for Rocky (1976)).
+There have only been of the few success stories where actors wrote Oscar nominated parts for themselves in an Oscar nominated Scripts and became movie stars (another being Sylvester Stallone for Rocky (1976)).
 The movie made a lot of money and won awards, but it also jumpstarted two careers.

 During an episode of Dinner For Five, Affleck said that Harvey Weinstein pushed them to do as much publicity as possible.
 Affleck did not realize that you could turn down doing a lot of publicity until later.
 In many of the interviews, Affleck and Damon discuss the difficulties of getting the film made and how they nearly gave up.